Penn Carey Law - Logo

 Academic Support

-In the fall term of your 1L year, you’ll be invited to attend a lecture series topics include notetaking, outlining, essay writing, exam study techniques, and more.
-In the spring term, you can meet with the Academic Support staff to discuss a personalized support plan.
+During the fall of your 1L year, you’ll be invited to attend a lecture series covering essential topics such as note-taking, outlining, essay writing, exam strategies, and more.
+In the spring, you’ll have the opportunity to meet with Academic Support staff to create a personalized plan tailored to your needs.

 We all know that law school teaches you to “think like a lawyer.”
-At Penn Carey Law, that work begins with a year-long, six-credit Legal Practice Skills course.
-Legal Practice Skills is a class in lawyering: legal analysis, writing, research, and oral advocacy.
+At Penn Carey Law, that work begins with a yearlong, six-credit Legal Practice Skills course—a class in lawyering focused on legal analysis, writing, research, and oral advocacy.

-This interactive and hands-on class engages students in deep analysis, advocacy, and problem-solving and puts their developing lawyering skills into practice.
+This interactive, hands-on class engages students in deep analysis, advocacy, and problem-solving and puts their developing lawyering skills into practice.
 You will learn how to formulate a sustained, cogent legal argument, find the authority supporting that argument, present the argument, and counter opposing arguments.

-Through a series of exercises designed to simulate actual law practice, Legal Practice Skills also exposes you to a range of other practice skills, including negotiations, contract drafting, effective oral advice techniques, client interviewing, and other skills.
+Through a series of exercises designed to simulate actual law practice, Legal Practice Skills also exposes you to a range of other practice skills, including negotiations, contract drafting, effective oral advocacy techniques, client interviewing, incorporating generative AI tools, and other skills.

 Cohorts